56kcloud/Training/Docker/kickstart/chapters/webapps-part2.md

 4. Open the Tweet Web App in your Browser `http://0.0.0.0:8081` to view the old version of the website.

+Bravo, we have successfully deployed 2 versions of our web app in parralel to our Docker host.

+5. Stop the running containers

+    ```
+    $ docker container ps

+    $ docker container stop old_linux_tweet_app

+    $ docker container stop linux_tweet_app

 ### Review

 What did we just accomplish?